jdoit2670/sjb-eng/README.md

     5. [Environmental Sustainability](#environmental-sustainability)

 ## Vision
-Samagi Jana Balawegaya operates on the fundamental principles of Social Democracy, which include Freedom, Solidarity, and Justice.
+Samagi Jana Balawegaya (SJB) operates on the fundamental principles of Social Democracy, which include Freedom, Solidarity, and Justice.
 It aims to implement these principles within a social market economy, focusing on progressiveness, populism, modernism, social democracy, and environmental sustainability.

 ## Mission
 The mission is to govern based on a political code of ethics while maintaining power.
 This includes acting as a political party with green policies that prioritizes political power.